Histamine and hay fever

 - Mastocytosis; this involves the presence of too many mast cells.

-People prescribed antihistamines notice a reduction in current symptoms.
-But at the same time, this can affect the production of stomach acid.
-Heartburn is a result of this.
-In most cases, this is a stomach acid deficiency rather than an excess.
-Stomach acid suppressants such as Rennies or similar drugs, remedy heartburn, but thereby also prevent proper food digestion.
-You see, everything is interrelated.
-With the anti histamine diet, there is a way to reduce symptoms without medication.
-A diet low in histamine automatically results in lower histamine levels.
+People prescribed antihistamines notice a reduction in their current symptoms.
+However, this can also affect stomach acid production.
+Heartburn is a consequence of this.
+In most cases, this is due to a lack of stomach acid rather than an excess.
+Antacids such as Rennies or similar medications alleviate heartburn, but also hinder proper food digestion.
+As you can see, everything is interconnected.
+An antihistamine diet offers a way to reduce symptoms without using medication.
+A low-histamine diet automatically results in lower histamine levels.

 Histamine-rich foods